5 of the World’s Most Expensive Rooms

 Royal-Penthouse-Suite-President-Wilson-Hotel-Geneva

-There you have it, 5 Outrageously priced hotel rooms.
-And here I thought the upgrade to the Yurt with wood burning stove as opposed to the non heated Yurt in Mongolia was pretty special.
+There you have it, 5 Outrageously priced hotel rooms in the world.
+And here I thought the upgrade to the Yurt with a wood-burning stove as opposed to the non-heated Yurt in Mongolia was pretty special.

-17 Responses to 5 of the World’s Most Expensive Rooms
+19 thoughts on “5 of the World’s Most Expensive Rooms”

 • Isn’t that Grand Piano Grand!
 I’d have to learn how to play, or else we could just play chopsticks on it all night and annoy the neighbours:)